A shortlist of educational resources from the world's largest particle physics laboratory:

 Originally published in 1978 under the title of 'Hunting Particles' this book has been around for a while.
 The pdf scan available online was last reviewed in 2001, so is now getting a little dated, but still worth noting as an accessible way of digesting the basics.

-Versions available in German and French on CDS.
+Versions are available in German and French on CDS.

 An online activity where students have the chance to ask questions to scientists and vote for their favourite to win £500!
 It is free for UK schools and runs throughout term-time.